rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 ### Pragmatism

 -   anti-realist
--   Dewey and Peirce.
+-   Dewey and Peirce
--   Rorty and Putnam.
+-   Rorty and Putnam

 ### Constructive Empiricism